vishwesh3/indigo/_posts/2017-02-05-i-am-loving-it.markdown

 - Learn from mistakes

-Nobody is perfect, everyone makes mistake.
+Nobody is perfect.
+Everyone makes mistake.
 So, don't get disappointed and stop working.
 Accept them, make a note and learn from it.

 - Have patience